-WorkPermitCloud Limited has received numerous queries from talented people across the globe who aspires to work in the UK but have difficulties in finding a sponsor.
+WorkPermitCloud Limited has received numerous queries from talented people across the globe who aspire to work in the UK, but have difficulties in finding a sponsor.
 We would like to tell you that there’s another way that you can fulfil your career in the UK without relying on others.
 You can be your own sponsor, sounds exciting!

-All you need to do is to set up a business in the UK and apply for a sponsor license to sponsor yourself.
+All you need to do is to set up a business in the UK and apply for a sponsor licence to sponsor yourself.

-In the past, there was a restriction of a maximum 10% shareholding of the company if you would like to apply for a Tier 2 visa.
-However, since the Skilled Worker Visa scheme replaced the Tier 2 visa on 1 Dec 2020, there are no restrictions on shareholdings anymore.
-This means you can come to the UK under a Skilled Worker even if you are the only shareholder.
+Previously, if you held more than a 10% shareholding of the company, you couldn't apply for a Tier 2 visa.
+However, since the Skilled Worker Visa scheme replaced the Tier 2 visa (Dec 2020), there are no restrictions on shareholdings anymore.
+This means you can come to the UK as a Skilled Worker even if you are the only shareholder.

-Or, you’ve purchased a business in the UK, and you have sufficient resources (skills and financially) to support your business in the UK
+You’ve purchased a business in the UK, and you have sufficient resources (skills and finances) to support your business in the UK; or

-Or, you are planning to set up a business in the UK, and have the financial ability to set up the business
+You are planning to set up a business in the UK, and have the financial ability to do so.

-No, there’s no exact number required for how much money you need to have for your business, as long as you have sufficient funds to support the establishment of the business, it may vary depending on the type of business you’re establishing.
+There’s no exact number required for how much money you need to have for your business.
+As long as you have sufficient funds to support the establishment of the business.

 How does it work?

-- First, establish a company in the UK
+- First, set up a company in the UK

-- Last, get the licence and sponsor yourself
+- Get the sponsor licence and sponsor yourself

-- you must have the documents required for the Sponsor Licence application
+- The documents required for the Sponsor Licence application

 In summary, the procedure is to set up a business and apply for a sponsor license for your business and then sponsor yourself as a skilled worker.

-You can follow our step-by-step guide to process the Self-Sponsorship route.
+You can follow our step-by-step guide as below.

 There are certain documents required for a sponsor license application, you’ll need a minimum 4 of the following: